-State concisely the goals of the proposed research and summarize the expected outcome(s), including the impact that the results of the proposed research will exert on the research field(s) involved.
+State concisely the goals of the proposed research and summarize the expected outcome(s), including the impact that the results of the proposed research will have on the research field(s) involved.
+Most proposal exams have 2, rarely 3, distinct objectives (Specific Aims).
+Enumerate the Aims and provide a short paragraph describing the specific activities you will perform, their rationale, and relationship to the overall goal of the research.
+There is no need to include citations in this section.

-List succinctly the specific objectives of the research proposed.
-Most proposals have 2-3 distinct objectives (Aims).